Fastlane (2015): Preliminary matches

-The actual pay-per-view opened with Dolph Ziggler, Erick Rowan, and Ryback facing Seth Rollins, Big Show, and Kane in a six-man tag team match.
+The actual pay-per-view opened with Dolph Ziggler, Erick Rowan, and Ryback facing Seth Rollins, Big Show, and Kane (accompanied by Jamie Noble and Joey Mercury) in a six-man tag team match.
 In the end, Big Show executed a KO Punch on Ziggler whilst Rollins distracted the referee and Kane executed a Chokeslam on Ziggler to win the match.
 After the match, Rollins performed Curb Stomps on Ziggler and Rowan.
-While attempting a Curb Stomp on Ryback, Randy Orton returned and performed RKOs on Jamie Noble, Joey Mercury and Kane while Rollins fled the arena.
+While attempting a Curb Stomp on Ryback, Randy Orton returned and performed RKOs on Noble, Joey Mercury, and Kane while Rollins fled the arena.

 Next, Goldust faced Stardust.
 Goldust pinned Stardust with a crucifix for the win.
 After the match, Stardust shook Goldust's hand, but then attacked him backstage and informed his father, Dusty Rhodes, that their feud was not over.

-After that, The Usos (Jey and Jimmy Uso) defended the WWE Tag Team Championship against Tyson Kidd and Cesaro.
+After that, The Usos (Jey Uso and Jimmy Uso) defended the WWE Tag Team Championship against Tyson Kidd and Cesaro (accompanied by Natalya).
 Kidd executed a Swinging Fisherman's Neckbreaker on Jimmy to win the titles.

 Triple H cut a promo about his frustrations with Sting.
 Upon Sting's arrival, Triple H offered to do business with Sting, allowing Sting to be immortalized on the WWE Network and even be inducted into the WWE Hall of Fame.
 After failing to come to a resolution, Triple H attacked Sting and grabbed his signature sledgehammer, however Sting came prepared with his signature baseball bat.
 With Triple H trapped in the corner, Sting pointed to the WrestleMania sign, silently challenging Triple H to a match.
 Triple H tried to attack Sting from behind, but Sting attacked Triple H with his bat and performed a Scorpion Death drop to end the segment.
 It was revealed later in the show that a match between the two at WrestleMania 31 had been made official.